The maximum efficiency of nano heat engines depends on more than temperature: Efficiency of a nanoscopic quantum heat engine

 As we have just seen in the previous Section \ref{subsec:impossible}, we cannot extract perfect work.
 Due to the impossibility result, we consider the relaxation of extracting near perfect work in the nanoscale setting.

 \begin{itemize} \item We begin by evaluating the expression for efficiency according to the nanoscopic laws of thermodynamics, given a final state of the cold bath, and comparing it to the expression according to macroscopic laws of thermodynamics.
 This is done in Sections \ref{subsub:highcertainty} and \ref{upper bound carnot eff}, and the relation between two efficiencies are summarized in Eq.~\eqref{eq:std eff def}.
-Since the nanoscopic efficiency is always smaller than the macroscopic efficiency, which attains Carnot efficiency only in the quasi-static limit, it will be possible only to attain Carnot efficiency in the quasi-static limit, when considering nanoscopic laws of thermodynamics. \item We analyze the quasi-static regime, focusing on the special case where the cold bath consists of $n$ qubits.
+Since the nanoscopic efficiency is always smaller than the macroscopic efficiency, which attains Carnot efficiency only in the limit $\Delta C \rightarrow 0$, it will be a necessary condition to consider this limit if we want to achieve the Carnot efficiency, when considering nanoscopic laws of thermodynamics. \item We analyze the quasi-static regime, focusing on the special case where the cold bath consists of $n$ qubits.
 Since the quasi-static limit corresponds to the case of small $g>0$, and $\varepsilon$ also has to be arbitrarily small for near perfect work extraction, we perform Taylor expansion of the analytical expressions for $W_\textup{ext}$ and $\Delta C$ w.r.t. $g$ and $\varepsilon$.
 This is done in Section \ref{subsect:evaluatingWextquasi}. \item In Section \ref{subsect:LBeff}, we identify how to choose $\varepsilon (g)$ such that it corresponds to drawing near perfect work in the quasi-static limit.
-We first begin by observing that any continuous function $\varepsilon (g)$ that vanishes in the limit $g\rightarrow 0$ can be characterize with a real-valued parameter $\kappabar$ that determine how quickly $\varepsilon$ goes to zero.
+We first begin by observing that any continuous function $\varepsilon (g)$ that vanishes in the limit $g\rightarrow 0$ can be characterized with a real-valued parameter $\kappabar$ that determines how quickly $\varepsilon$ goes to zero.
 This is shown in Lemma \ref{lemma:existence kappabar}.
 In Lemma \ref{lemma: bar gamma}, we show that near perfect work is drawn only if $\kappabar\in [0,1]$. \item Lemma \ref{lemma: bar gamma} gives us the analytical expression and minimization range in order to evaluate $W_\textup{ext}$, according to Eq.~\eqref{eq:work extractable to first order in g}.
 In Section \ref{subsect:solvinginfimum}, we show how one can evaluate this optimization problem, by comparing the stationary points and endpoints of the function $\frac{\alpha B_\alpha}{\alpha-1}$ that gives the leading term in Eq.~\eqref{eq:work extractable to first order in g}.
 Lemma \ref{zeros lemma} proves a technical property of the first derivative of this function.
 Using it, we prove in Lemma \ref{lim lim lem} that one can always choose $\varepsilon (g)$ with some $\kappabar <1$ such that the infimum of $\frac{\alpha B_\alpha}{\alpha-1}$ is obtained at either $\alpha=\kappabar$ or $\alpha\rightarrow\infty$. \item Finally, in Section \ref{subsub:main}, we use the results in Section \ref{subsect:solvinginfimum} regarding the evaluation of $W_\textup{ext}$ to find the efficiency in the quasi-static limit. \end{itemize}